-All water returned to the Lake Michigan watershed will meet WDNR water quality permit requirements.
-All return flow alternatives are assumed to share in common expected effluent limits for the purpose of this analysis.
-A summary of proposed discharge limits from the WDNR and a comparison to historical Waukesha WWTP performance are detailed in Return Flow Alternatives Summary (Appendix F of the Application).
-It is important to note that the Waukesha WWTP historical effluent (October 1, 2002, to August 31, 2009) already consistently produces an effluent quality better than the proposed permit limits.
+All water returned to the Lake Michigan watershed, will meet WDNR water quality permit requirements.
+A summary of proposed discharge limits from the WDNR and a comparison to historical Waukesha WWTP performance are detailed in the Return Flow Plan (Volume 4 of the Application).
+Historical performance is included in the discussion of Underwood Creek water quality in Table 6-26 (WDNR, 2011a).
+The table also includes a comparison to two other discharge permits to Lake Michigan tributaries as a comparison.

-While the groundwater alternatives would continue the need for water softening, water softening would no longer be needed with a Lake Michigan water supply source.
+Water softening would no longer be needed with a Lake Michigan water supply source.
 Consequently, a reduction in chloride concentration in return flow over time is expected.
-The same approach to permit allowances for existing discharge to the Fox River would be expected to be required for return flow.
+The City has evaluated chloride concentrations in return flow with a switch to Lake Michigan water and has developed a return flow chloride compliance plan.
+Major chloride reductions contained with the return flow chloride compliance plan include a switch in water source to Lake Michigan and the elimination of residential water softeners necessary to treat the groundwater source.
+Together these chloride reduction practices could contribute a 50 percent reduction in the estimated annual chloride load (see the Return Flow Plan - Volume 4 of the Application).
+With a switch to Lake Michigan water, the chloride water quality standards evaluation demonstrates confidence in meeting the chloride water quality standard without a variance.
+Consequently, the water quality based effluent limit for chloride is expected to be met with this water supply alternative.

-Return flow will switch discharge up to a maximum amount from the Fox River to the Lake Michigan watershed.
-The return flow management plan is discussed in detail in Section 5 of the Application.
-In general, the return flow management plan provides return flow up to a value of 115 percent of the average day water demand if sufficient water is available at the WWTP.
-Water at the WWTP in excess of this amount will continue to be discharged into the Fox River and meet permit limits.

-Flow from all return flow alternatives ultimately ends up in Lake Michigan.
-Water quality impacts to Lake Michigan have been previously covered under Section 6.3.1.2.
+The City of Waukesha's return flow management plan goal will provide continuous return of the water at the WWTP (see the Return Flow Plan in Volume 4 of the Application).
+In general, the return flow management plan provides return flow up to the maximum day water demand if sufficient water is available at the WWTP.
+The portion of water at the WWTP in excess of this amount will continue to be discharged into the Fox River and meet permit limits.
+The Return Flow Plan analysis shows that no less than 100 percent of the water volume will be returned to the Great Lakes basin.
+Return flow ultimately ends up in Lake Michigan.
+Water quality impacts to Lake Michigan have been previously covered under Section 5.1.1.2, Lake Michigan Water Quality.

-The Root River to Lake Michigan return flow alternative considered water quality changes to the Root River.
+The Root River to Lake Michigan return flow Alignment 2 alternative considered water quality changes to the Root River.
 The 303(d) listings in the Root River should not be exacerbated with return flow.
 Near the potential discharge location, the Root River was originally listed for low dissolved oxygen from sediment and phosphorus in 1998.
-However, more recent SEWRPC water quality modeling found that dissolved oxygen concentrations met the standard between 95 and 100 percent of the time for the 11-year period of record analyzed (SEWRPC, 2007, Appendix N).
-No or little change in dissolved oxygen standard compliance would be expected with return flow to the Root River because historical WWTP performance has produced a BOD concentration less than 2 mg/L on average as described in Appendix I of the Application.
-The Root River is listed as impaired for phosphorus.
-However, the phosphorus limit is not expected to be lower than the 0.075 mg/L water quality standard in the Root River.
-The 0.075 mg/L value is also the phosphorus water quality standard in the Fox River.
-The City of Waukesha will provide return flow with water quality that meets effluent requirements, regardless of the discharge location.
+However, more recent SEWRPC water quality modeling found that dissolved oxygen concentrations met the standard between 99 percent of the time for the 11-year period of record analyzed (SEWRPC, 2008, Ap.
+N).
+No or little change in dissolved oxygen standard compliance occurs with return flow to the Root River based upon modeling results because historical WWTP performance has produced a BOD concentration less than 2 mg/L on average as described in the Return Flow Plan (Volume 4 of the Application).

 The Root River PCB 303(d) listing in the 6 miles of the river upstream of Lake Michigan will not be exacerbated because this chemical is not found in the return flow.
-Water quality analysis for this water body is summarized in Section 5 of the Application.

-6.3.2.3.3 Environmental Effects Comparison: Inland Waterways Water Quality Adverse impacts from changes in inland waterways water quality were compared based upon Table 6-24.
+6.4.2.3.3 Environmental Effects Comparison: Inland Waterways Water Quality Adverse impacts from changes in inland waterways water quality were compared based upon Table 6-27.